AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/practitionerrole-dh-base-1-intro.md

     <li>if more than one identifier is sent, only one of each type is sent</li>
 </ul>

-When sending as a general practitioner it is expected that pracitioner name and code are sent.
+When sending as a patient's general practitioner it is expected that practitioner name and code are sent

 #### Boundaries and relationships